Vokamrecom/MaternityHospitalTest/README.md

 This project provides an API to manage patient data.
 It includes all necessary components, such as SQL Server and the API server, which are deployed using Docker.
 Additionally, there is a console application that adds 100 patients to the database via the API.
 A Postman collection for testing the API is also included in the archive.

+The database will be automatically set up with the required tables when the containers are started.

 Task description https://drive.google.com/file/d/1NB9T5awDSK_Bygole8jcD9NfIBupZlCc/view .

 ## Requirements